walker2883/checkit/README.md

 # checkit
-Checks all published drupal nodes in local environment for WCAG and generates a report

-A wanted a quick and easy way to see which nodes in my Drupal site failed against WCAG criteria. checkit.sh uses a bunch node modules and drush to mash it all together.
+Checks all published drupal nodes in local environment for WCAG and generates a report A quick and easy way to see which nodes in a Drupal site failed WCAG criteria. checkit.sh uses a bunch node modules and drush to mash it all together.

 How to use it?